Selenium (software): Selenium WebDriver

 At the core of Selenium is Selenium WebDriver, an interface to write instructions that work interchangeably across browsers.
 It is the successor to Selenium RC.
 Selenium WebDriver accepts commands (sent in Selenese, or via a Client API) and sends them to a browser.
 This is implemented through a browser-specific browser driver, which sends commands to a browser and retrieves results.
 Most browser drivers actually launch and access a browser application (such as Firefox, Google Chrome, Internet Explorer, Safari, or Microsoft Edge); there is also an HtmlUnit browser driver, which simulates a browser using the headless browser HtmlUnit.
+Since Selenium 4 and Google Chrome version 109, headless mode has been supported through a native implementation of the browser, in which Chrome operates without a graphical user interface but with rendering and execution behavior identical to the regular mode.

 Unlike in Selenium 1, where the Selenium server was necessary to run tests, Selenium WebDriver does not need a special server to execute tests.
 Instead, the WebDriver directly starts a browser instance and controls it.
 However, Selenium Grid can be used with WebDriver to execute tests on remote systems (see below).
 Where possible, WebDriver uses native operating system level functionality rather than browser-based JavaScript commands to drive the browser.
 This bypasses problems with subtle differences between native and JavaScript commands, including security restrictions.

 As of early 2012, Simon Stewart (inventor of WebDriver), who was then with Google, and David Burns of Mozilla were negotiating with the W3C to make WebDriver an Internet standard.
 In July 2012, the working draft was released and the recommendation followed in June 2018.
 Selenium WebDriver (Selenium 2.0) is fully implemented and supported in JavaScript (Node.js), Python, Ruby, Java, Kotlin, and C#.
 As of 2021, Selenium 4 is a release candidate.

-Examples

-Below are some of the simplest instructions one can make: